 In the last few years, life has tossed us against the rocky shore.
 We’ve gotten beaten up a bit in the storms, but the journey has been a valuable one.
 They’ve taught me about basic life principles.
 Things that I promise myself.

-A year ago found us in the thick of chemotherapy treatments for cancer, watching the declining health of my mother-in-law who has since passed with Alzheimer’s dementia, and preparing to send our oldest off to college who endured his first hurricane evacuation within the first two weeks of school.
+These last years found us in the thick of chemotherapy treatments for cancer, watching the declining health of my mother-in-law who has since passed with Alzheimer’s dementia, and preparing to send our boys off to college.

 Life offers no guarantees.
 None of us knows how much time we have on this earth, only that the number of our days are known by God before we take our first breath.